-Akalis: The Akali movement, also called the Gurdwara Reform Movement, was a campaign to bring reform in the gurdwaras in India.

-Union Carbide: The Union Carbide, a U.S. multinational pesticide company, was set up in 1978.
-In December 1984, there was a poisonous gas leakage from this unit, which resulted in a large number of deaths, and this was known as Bhopal Gas tragedy.

-Banatwala Bill: It was introduced in 1986, by an independent M.P.
+- Akalis: The Akali movement, also called the Gurdwara Reform Movement, was a campaign to bring reform in the gurdwaras in India. - Union carbide: The Union Carbide, a U.S. multinational pesticide company, was set up in 1978.
+In December 1984, there was a poisonous gas leakage from this unit, which resulted in a large number of deaths, and this was known as Bhopal Gas tragedy. - Banatwala bill: It was introduced in 1986 by an independent M.P.
 G.M.
-Banatwala, the General Secretary of the Indian Union Muslim League, sought to amend the criminal procedure code so as to deny maintenance to divorced Muslim women.

-Anti-Defection Act: Anti-Deflection (52nd Constitution Amendment) Bill (1985) was passed by the Parliament.
-The objective of the Act was to curb defection by disqualification.

-Operation Blackboard: The scheme of Operation Blackboard was launched in 1987 in pursuance of NPE-POA to provide minimum essential facilities to all primary schools in the country.

-Navodaya Vidyalayas: Jawahar Navodaya Vidyalayas is a system of alternate schools for talented students predominantly from rural area in India.
+Banatwala, the General Secretary of the Indian Union Muslim League, sought to amend the criminal procedure code so as to deny maintenance to divorced Muslim women. - Anti-defection act: Anti-Deflection (52nd Constitution Amendment) Bill (1985) was passed by the Parliament.
+The objective of the Act was to curb defection by disqualification. - Operation blackboard: The scheme of Operation Blackboard was launched in 1987 in pursuance of NPE-POA to provide minimum essential facilities to all primary schools in the country. - Navodaya vidyalayas: Jawahar Navodaya Vidyalayas is a system of alternate schools for talented students predominantly from rural area in India.

 - 1. Write a note on the 7th general election. - 2.
-Discuss the Assam Crisis during the Indira Gandhi period. - 3.
-Write a short note on terrorism in Punjab in 1982-84.

-- 4. Write a note on Rajiv Gandhi's Longowal agreement. - 5.
-Give an account on Anti-Sikh Riots after the assassination of Indira Gandhi. - 6.
-Write a note on Bhopal Gas Tragedy. - 7.
-Discuss the communication policy of Rajiv Gandhi.
+Write a short note on terrorism in Punjab in 1982-84. - 3.
+Write a note on Rajiv Gandhi's Longowal agreement. - 4.
+Give an account of anti-Sikh riots after the assassination of Indira Gandhi.

-- 1. Critically analyze the causes for the second coming Gandhi. - 2.
-Write an essay on political crisis in Punjab during the time of Indira Gandhi. - 3.
+- 1. Critically analyze the causes for the second coming of Gandhi. - 2.
+Evaluate the political crisis in Punjab during the time of Indira Gandhi. - 3.
 Explain Rajiv Gandhi's policy on Science and Technology. - 4.
 Critically assess the salient features of the new education policy.

-- Bipan Chandra, Miridula Mukherjee, Aditya Mukherjee.
+Chandra, Bipin, Miridula Mukherjee and Aditya Mukherjee.
 2008.
-India since Independence, Haryana: Penguin Books. - Grover B.L, and Grover S. 2007.
+India since Independence.
+New Delhi: Penguin Books.

+Grover B.L, and Grover S. 2007.
 A New Look at Modern Indian History.
+New Delhi: S. Chand & Company.

+Re-Emergence of Indira Gandhi

-New Delhi: S. Chand & Company. - G. Vengatesan.
-2007.
-History of contemporary India 1947-2007, Rajapalayam: VC Publications. - G. John Gilbert.
+Vengatesan, G. 2012.
+History of Contemporary India 1947-2007.
+Rajapalayam: VC Publications.

+Ramachandra Guha.
+2008.
+India after Gandhi.
+New Delhi: Harper Collins.

+Gilbert, G. John.
 2006.
-Contemporary History of India, New Delhi: Anmol Publications Pvt.
+Contemporary History of India.
+New Delhi: Anmol Publications Pvt.
 Ltd.

-UNIT-13-THE MANDAL COMMISSION
+UNIT 13 THE MANDAL COMMISSION